What are attribution models?

 Among the most common types of attribution models are:

-Last interaction : Here, the previous interactions before the last click are not considered.
-That is, a value of 100% is given to the click that gave the conversion.
+Last interaction : Here, previous interactions before the last click are not considered.
+That is, a value of 100% is given to the click that resulted in the conversion.

-Last indirect click : Direct visits, that is, from people who enter directly from the url bar, are NOT counted.
-Only the other media and channels, Here 100% of the value is attributed to the last click before the conversion.
+Last indirect click : Direct visits, i.e. from people who enter directly from the URL bar, are NOT counted.
+Only other media and channels.
+Here, 100% of the value is attributed to the last click before the conversion.

 Linear : Gives the same value to all interactions in the customer journey.

-Decline of time : The greatest attribution value is given to the pre-purchase channels, that is, the channels where there was the interaction prior to the conversion.
+Time decay : The highest attribution value is given to pre-purchase channels, that is, the channels where there was interaction prior to conversion.

-If you want to know more about this topic or require advice, at MHA you will find the solution , because our commitment is to guide you in the best way in this highly competitive digital age.
+If you want to know more about this topic or require advice, you will find the solution at MHA , because our commitment is to guide you in the best way possible in this highly competitive digital era.